Current call out

 4. Building and sustaining communities is hard - how do you do it?

 The freeness of the carpark has been key, both in cost and access.
 We don’t pay for it, so no one owns it, anyone can have a key and run a session or turn up and create or take photos or do whatever.
 The community has sort of been a byproduct- the people who wanted to come and use the place, and by turning up, or adding themselves to the WhatsApp or the insta they are part of the community.
 Its not been without its teething problems, we didn’t know the boundaries of what we could get away with in regards to any official interactions with the space eg council? health and safety?
 Market manager?
 Capital of Cycling? we just didn’t know who might feel like we shouldn’t be there and what might trigger that which led to a lot of confusion and anxiety in the first few months but it all works out.
 I feel like we were getting more community vibe just as the notice to vacate was given to CoC etc which was a bit of a blow.
 We don’t know how long we have now.
 I feel like I've learnt a lot about what can put people off and the landscape of the local skating community along the way.
 Also what I can commit to and what i just can’t.
+The carpark doesn’t have toilets, and is not accessible to those without risk awareness so we’ve not been able to be as inclusive as we would have liked and would be if we had a more secure space.

 5. Do you have plans and hopes for the space?

 We don’t know how long we have!
 But if we had a new space- an empty store or warehouse, or even a uncovered carpark, we know we could gather ramps and make another creative skate space.
 We would dream of wheelchair sports, coaching, kids sessions, and gathering funding for equipment to make it more accessible to beginners.
 The minority gender event highlighted the need for more of that here, and so would defeinelty be on the wish list as well as a mens session hosted by local skate legends.
 The dream being, if we had a place we could give access to any community groups who wanted to use it to host sessions too.
+And also toilets and lights please.
+We’re hoping to have another event or skate jam at least before it is demolished.
+Some examples of skateparks in reused places.
+Piazza centre huddersfield (old toy shop) skate it yourself, Shredenhams in Bristol, Level 7 Cabot circus carpark Bristol, Pitt street (old sainsburys) Portsmouth.

 5 questions with Hope Shooter